 - On Stars In Their Eyes, comedian Frank Skinner sang "one more widow, one less white figure"

 - The version where one gets the censors to focus on one thing in order to let another through was pulled off beautifully, though inadvertently, by The Kinks with "Lola."
 The BBC was so busy getting them to change the mention of Coca-Cola (something about not being allowed to advertise) to cherry cola that they completely missed the fact that the song was about a sexual tryst with a a transvestite.

 - Their next single, "Apeman," about pollution and environmental issues, contains the line "this air pollution is fogging up my eyes".
 They knew it sounds like "fucking".
 We know it sounds like "fucking".
 And whoever produced the album knew it sounds like "fucking", since they very clumsily reduce that solitary word's volume so it's barely audible.
 Ironically, while everyone involved claims it's definitely "fogging", this makes it harder to decipher whether Ray Davies does actually sing "fogging" or "fucking".

-- How "Relax" by Frankie Goes To Hollywood ever got on the radio is a mystery.
+- Frankie Goes To Hollywood has a lot of those songs that got that reputation, with "Relax" being their most infamous example.
+How that song ever got on the radio is a mystery.
 It's not even innuendo: there's not even the smallest attempt at hiding the fact that it's about sex.

 - Especially with the music video...

 - Dire Straits' Money for Nothing The played-on-radio single version is unedited, so the second verse is